rlisagor/freshen/README.rst

       | 0       | 40      | add    | 40     |

-In this case, the scenario will be executed once for each row in the table (except the first row, which indicates which variable to subsitute for).
+In this case, the scenario will be executed once for each row in the table (except the first row, which indicates which variable to substitute for).

 Step Definitions